William Henry Barlow (1812–1902)

 Civil Engineer

-William Henry Barlow was a civil engineer known for his large scale engineering projects in the late nineteenth century.
-He was responsible for the magnificent train shed roof at St Pancras station, the largest in the world when constructed.
-In the wake of disaster he designed the new Tay Bridge, setting new standards for civil engineering.
-His investigations into steel and the engineering of girders led to the design of the Forth Bridge, one of the most impressive railway structures in the world.
+William Henry Barlow was a civil engineer famous for his large-scale projects in the late 19th century.
+He designed the impressive train shed roof at St Pancras station, which was the largest in the world when built.
+After a disaster, he designed the new Tay Bridge, setting new standards in civil engineering.
+His research into steel and girders led to the design of the Forth Bridge, one of the world’s most remarkable railway structures.

 Early life

-William Henry Barlow was born near Woolwich, the son of an eminent mathematician and physicist.
-At sixteen he began work with his father before serving an apprenticeship in mechanical and civil engineering at both the Woolwich and London Dockyards.
-In 1832 he was employed by engineers Maudslay & Field and posted to Istanbul (then Constantinople) to establish an arsenal for the Turkish government.
+William Henry Barlow was born near Woolwich, the son of a well-known mathematician and physicist.
+At sixteen, he started working with his father before apprenticing in mechanical and civil engineering at the Woolwich and London Dockyards.
+In 1832, he worked for engineers Maudslay & Field and was sent to Istanbul (then Constantinople) to set up an arsenal for the Turkish government.

 Consulting engineer

-In 1857 Barlow moved to London and set up in private practice.
-He was retained by the Midland Railway as its new consulting engineer after the retirement of George Stephenson.
-His major commission from the Midland came with the company’s extension from Bedford into London.
-Starting in 1862, the extension gave them independent access to London for the first time.
-Barlow was responsible for the arrangement of St Pancras station, the company’s own terminus on Euston Road.
-This included the station’s magnificent train shed roof; at 240ft, it was at the time of construction the largest in the world.
+In 1857, Barlow moved to London and started his own practice.
+He was hired by the Midland Railway as their new consulting engineer after George Stephenson retired.
+His major project for the Midland Railway was extending the line from Bedford to London, starting in 1862.
+This gave the company its own access to London for the first time.
+Barlow designed St Pancras station, the company’s terminus on Euston Road.
+The station featured a magnificent train shed roof, which was 240 feet wide and the largest in the world at the time.

 Tay and Forth bridges

-After the Tay Bridge disaster in 1879, Barlow joined the committee investigating the causes of the accident.
-The North British Railway, keen to rebuild the bridge across the Tay, invited him to recommend the next and best course of action.
-His recommendation was to build a new double line bridge, completely independent of the old.
-Designed by WH Barlow & Son and constructed by William Arrol of Glasgow, work on the new Tay Bridge started in 1882, and opened for traffic in June 1887.
+After the Tay Bridge disaster in 1879, Barlow joined the committee investigating the accident.
+The North British Railway wanted to rebuild the bridge and asked him for advice.
+He recommended building a new double-line bridge, separate from the old one.
+Designed by WH Barlow & Son and built by William Arrol of Glasgow, work on the new Tay Bridge began in 1882 and it opened in June 1887.

-After the collapse of the first Tay Bridge, work on a bridge across the Forth stopped immediately.
-Barlow, as consultant engineer to the Midland Railway, was asked along with Sir John Fowler and T E Harrison to report on the construction of a new bridge across the Forth.
-A number of designs were put forward, including one for a continuous girder bridge by Benjamin Baker, based on a patent design obtained in 1859 by Barlow.
-Benjamin Baker’s design was accepted and Barlow improved the stability of the bridge by modifying the vertical columns to all the piers in the cantilever design.
-Barlow, along with Fowler and Harrison were asked to obtain permission to construct the bridge by the newly formed Forth Bridge Railway, a consortium of the Midland, North British, Great Northern and North Eastern railway companies.
-Once permission to build the bridge was granted, construction was handed to Sir John Fowler and Benjamin Baker.
+Following the collapse of the first Tay Bridge, work on a bridge across the Forth stopped.
+Barlow, as a consultant engineer for the Midland Railway, was asked along with Sir John Fowler and T E Harrison to report on a new bridge design.
+Several designs were proposed, including a continuous girder bridge by Benjamin Baker, based on a patent from Barlow in 1859.
+Baker’s design was accepted, and Barlow improved the bridge’s stability by modifying the vertical columns in the cantilever design.
+Barlow, Fowler, and Harrison were asked to get permission to build the bridge from the Forth Bridge Railway, a consortium of several railway companies.
+Once permission was granted, construction was handed over to Sir John Fowler and Benjamin Baker.

 Engineering and scientific investigations

-Over the course of his career Barlow presented numerous papers on engineering issues of the day, and investigations that had captured his imagination.
-These ranged from establishing the presence of electrical currents on the surface of the earth (noted while he was in charge of the Midland Railway’s electric telegraph system), to recordings of the human voice.
+Throughout his career, Barlow presented many papers on various engineering topics and investigations that interested him.
+These ranged from discovering electrical currents on the earth’s surface (noted while managing the Midland Railway’s electric telegraph system) to recording the human voice.

-Barlow played a major part in introducing steel to railway construction.
-In 1868 he was invited to join a committee undertaking a series of experiments with steel, proving it was suitable for use in construction.
-Barlow quickly understood that its properties would enable engineers to construct bridges across openings that could not be achieved with iron.
-He was appointed to a committee which in 1877 established for the first time a safe level of stress for the use of steel in railway engineering.
-It is no coincidence that the Forth Bridge, in which Barlow had a hand, was the first major structure in Britain to be made of steel.
+Barlow was instrumental in introducing steel to railway construction.
+In 1868, he joined a committee that conducted experiments proving steel was suitable for construction.
+He quickly realized that steel’s properties allowed engineers to build bridges over spans that iron couldn’t handle.
+In 1877, he was part of a committee that established the first safe stress level for using steel in railway engineering.
+The Forth Bridge, which Barlow helped design, was the first major structure in Britain made of steel.

-Both William Henry Barlow and his son Crawford retired from their engineering firm in 1896.
-He died on 12 November 1902 at home in Old Charlton, Kent.
+William Henry Barlow and his son Crawford retired from their engineering firm in 1896.
+Barlow died on November 12, 1902, at his home in Old Charlton, Kent.

 Did you know?